CoderDojoTC/micropython/docs/wireless/08-get-weather.md

 The bulk of the data is in the list structure with 40 items with a small set of data before and after the list.
 The data about the HTTP status (200) and the count (40) is before the list and the data about the city is after the list.

 Each block of data in the list JSON object contains data about the main data (temperature, min, max, pressure, humidity), cloud cover, wind speed and visibility.
 It is up to you to decide what data you would like to display within this data.
 Once you decide what data you want to access you can use JSON path statements to pull the right data out.
-For example to get the main temperature for each time period you would run:
+For example, to get the main temperature for each time period you would run:

 ```python
 # get the temp and humidity for the next 40 3-hour intervals